-The development and implementation of the Australian Sports Wagering Scheme (ASWS) is a key pillar of the Government Response to the Review of Australia's Sports Integrity Arrangements (the Wood Review).
-The intent of the ASWS is to streamline current sports wagering regulation to provide clarity, transparency and consistency across Commonwealth, state and territory jurisdictions and to ensure sports wagering occurs within a regulatory framework, protecting the integrity of sport and ensuring Australian sporting competitions are more resistant to evolving manipulation tactics.
+The development and implementation of the Australian Sports Wagering Scheme (ASWS) is a key pillar of the Wood Review.
+The intent of the ASWS is to streamline current sports wagering regulation to provide clarity, transparency and consistency across Commonwealth, state and territory jurisdictions and to ensure sports wagering occurs within a regulatory framework.
+The latter should both protect the integrity of sport and ensure Australian sporting competitions are more resistant to evolving manipulation tactics.

 We will continue to work with Sports Controlling Bodies, Wagering Service Providers and state and territory governments to develop the ASWS operating model and address allied issues associated with sports wagering integrity threats.
+We will aim to deliver a robust new policy proposal to government for decision as part of the Budget 2022-23 process.